Hurence/logisland/logisland-docs/plugins.rst

 	mvn package

-It's time to deploy our splendid little plugin to log-island.
+It's time to deploy our splendid little plugin to logisland.
 We'll get the Docker image, run this container by `mounting a host directory into the container` to share the brand new jar we have built.

 .. code-block:: sh

-   docker pull hurence/log-island:latest
+   docker pull hurence/logisland:latest
    docker run \
         -it \
         -p 80:80 \